WadeShuler/yii2-subscriber/Readme.md

 Either run

+    composer require --prefer-dist ruskid/yii2-csv-importer "dev-master"
     composer require --prefer-dist wadeshuler/yii2-subscriber

 or add

+    "ruskid/yii2-csv-importer": "dev-master",
     "wadeshuler/yii2-subscriber": "~1.0"

 to the require section of your application's `composer.json` file.

+Unfortunately, we have to install the `ruskid/yii2-csv-importer` first and separetely because he hasn't created a release, and it is `dev-master`.
+If he doesn't create a release, I may swap this out in the future.

 Add to `backend/config/main.php` (advanced), `config/web.php` (basic):